psu13/mutable-hakyll/posts/a-forced-break.md

 one's life.
 If I did that for 5 or 10 years I might finally figure out how offside works.

 The best thing about all these games is the songs.
-The second best thing is how high variance they are.
+The second best thing is how high variance they are (the third best thing is team shirts with collars).
 It seems very rare for things to actually go the way people would expect them to, given whatever the current league standings (er, table) are at the time.
 The bottom of the league will often outplay and destroy the top.
 Or, some team from the third or fourth tier league will play a team two or three tiers above it [to an exciting draw](https://www.wrexham.com/news/wrexham-draw-sheffield-united-at-home-in-the-fa-cup-229064.html).
 Exciting draws are not a thing I would have expected to either